TobyLobster/jsw2021/README.md

 * Corrected room and sprite definitions.
 * Arrows and ropes working together again.
 * *Watch Tower* crash bug fixed.
+* Uses the RETURN key for jump.
 * Arrow rendering bug fixed.
 * Player start position fixed.
-* Uses the RETURN key for jump.
-* Works on the Master too.
+* Works on the Master.

 ## What I did
 It should be noted that the original BBC version written by Dave Mann (using the pseudonym Chris Robson) was a great achievement.
 Indeed it remains very playable today.The improvements that follow are only made possible by the advent of modern PCs, modern tools, emulators, the combined resources of internet, and more time.
 Nothing here is intended to detract from his efforts.